 Stonly came to us in late March 2019.
 First, we had a video call with Alexis and Christopher, the founders of Stonly, where we learned about the history of the company and the product concept.
 This conversation helped us understand what kind of individual they were looking for when it comes to the cultural match / personality.

-Once the needs were specified during discussions with Michał (Front-end Developer) and Krzysztof; we agreed that the person responsible for the backend would come in handy first.
+Once the needs for back-end developer recruitment were specified during discussions with Michał (Front-end Developer) and Krzysztof; we agreed that the person responsible for the backend would come in handy first.
 Why?
 Because it is the most labor-intensive, and moreover, the most urgent from the perspective of further product and company development.

 When the priorities were agreed upon together, we started sourcing a Backend Developer who is familiar with node.js.
 Specifying requirements and needs together with the client is crucial.
 Especially when working with small companies / start-ups that do not have people assigned solely for recruitment.